 Remember, proper dental hygiene starts at infancy, so ensure you keep the gums clean.
 Wipe the gums and palate with a soft, wet cloth after breastfeeding.
 Also, do not allow your child to sleep while bottle feeding to avoid teeth decay.

 We offer different child-friendly dental treatments that are geared to support your child’s dental health and prevent any dental problems.
-Visit Landmark Smiles for more information on our pediatric dental services.
+Visit Landmark Smiles of Scottsdale for more information on our pediatric dental services.